 While A/T and M/T tires represent the most popular pickup truck tires on the road today, other tread patterns are available as well.
 The Dura Grappler

-is engineered with circumferential grooves that slice through rainwater to provide unparalleled performance on wet pavement, while other tires are designed specifically for sand, snow and other environments.
+is engineered with circumferential grooves that slice through rainwater to provide unparalleled performance on wet pavement, while other tires are designed specifically for sand, snow, and other environments.
 If you have questions about these or any other tire formulations, contact our team of experts today.
-They’re standing by to help you choose the best rubber for your ride.
+We’re standing by to help you choose the best rubber for your ride.